sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/exactlinalg.md

 =  William Stein: Optimized exact sparse and dense linear algebra (especially for computing modular forms) =

+From sage-2.1.2 do
+{{{
+   import sage.matrix.benchmark as b b.[tab]
+}}}
+to see some of the benchmarks that we would like to optimize.
+Currently exact linear algebra in SAGE is still, in some cases, a serious embarrassment.

 == Matrix multiplication over ZZ ==